 In order to promote sales, we are continuing to focus on marketing campaigns to strengthen the demand for our products and services.
-Management anticipates that Fonar's capital resources will continue to improve if Fonar's MRI scanner products gain wider market recognition and acceptance resulting in both increased product sales and scan volumes.
-If we are not successful with our marketing efforts to increase sales, we will experience a shortfall in cash, and it will be necessary to reduce operating expenses or obtain funds through equity or debt financing in sufficient amounts to avoid the need to curtail our operations subsequent to June 30, 2013.
+Management anticipates that Fonar's capital resources will continue to improve if Fonar's products gain wider market recognition and acceptance resulting in both increased product sales by Fonar and increased scan volumes at sites managed by HMCA.
+If we are not successful with our marketing efforts, we will experience a shortfall in cash, and it will be necessary to reduce operating expenses or obtain funds through equity or debt financing in sufficient amounts to avoid the need to curtail our operations subsequent to June 30, 2014.
 Current economic credit conditions have contributed to a slowing business environment.
 Given such liquidity and credit constraints in the markets, the business may suffer, should the credit markets not improve in the near future.
 The direct impact of these conditions is not fully known.
 However, there can be no assurance that we would be able to secure additional funds if needed and that if such funds were available, whether the terms or conditions would be acceptable to us.
 In such case, the reduction in operating expenses might need to be substantial in order for us to generate positive cash flow to sustain our operations.

-If we are unable to meet expenditures with revenues or financing then it will be necessary to reduce expenses further, or seek other sources of funds through the issuance of debt or equity financing in order to conduct operations as now conducted subsequent to fiscal 2013.
+If we are unable to meet expenditures with revenues or financing then it will be necessary to reduce expenses further, or seek other sources of funds through the issuance of debt or equity financing in order to conduct operations as now conducted subsequent to fiscal 2014.

-Capital expenditures for fiscal 2012 approximated \$1.2 million.
-Capitalized patent costs were approximately \$146,000.
+Capital expenditures for fiscal 2013 approximated \$1.3 million.
+Capitalized patent costs were approximately \$160,000.
 Purchases of property and equipment were approximately \$1.1 million.

-Fonar has not committed to making capital expenditures in the 2013 fiscal year.
+Fonar has not committed to making capital expenditures in the 2014 fiscal year except for a new diagnostic center which opened in Nassau County, New York in August 2013.

-The Company believes that its business plan has been responsible for the past two consecutive fiscal years of profitability (fiscal 2012 and fiscal 2011) and that its capital resources will be adequate to support operations at current levels through June 30, 2013.
+The Company believes that its business plan has been responsible for the past two consecutive fiscal years of profitability (fiscal 2013 and fiscal 2012) and that its capital resources will be adequate to support operations at current levels through June 30, 2014.
 In fiscal 2010 and prior years, however, the Company also experienced losses and periods of working capital deficits.
 The future effects on our business of healthcare reform legislation, the Deficit Reduction Act, the tax on sales of medical equipment and the general economic and business climate are not known at the present time.
 Nevertheless, there is a possibility of adverse consequences to our business operations from these causes.
-Consequently, we have not recorded a deferred tax asset as a result of our carry-forward tax losses since we presently believe that it is more likely than not that we will not be able to utilize all of these losses in the short term.